Information Security Management System – Policies & Procedures

 This document sets the policy for Research Data Management within the IRC.
 The policy ensures that data is appropriately managed in accordance with any legal, ethical and governance requirements.
 It sets the requirement for research data management plans and the allocation of responsibility and costs.
 It covers the University of Leeds data registry and the submission of derived (publication-supporting) datasets into repositories.

 IRC Data Handling Summary

 IRC processes are based on international standards and legal requirements for the confidentiality, availability and integrity of data.
-Data handling procedures are determined by the IRC’s Information Security Management System for which the IRC are seeking ISO 27001 (Information Security Management) accredited certification; and compliance with the NHS Digital Information Governance Toolkit.
+Data handling procedures are determined by the IRC’s Information Security Management System for which the IRC has attained ISO 27001 (Information Security Management) accredited certification; and compliance with the NHS Digital Information Governance Toolkit.

 IRC Policy on Data Transfer

 This document sets the policy for the transfer of data in and out of the IRC, and between secure zones in the IRC.
 This includes transfer between the IRC gateway, storage, data services and Virtual Research Environment (VRE) zones, and between firewalled applications and virtual machines within these zones.
 It sets out the ISMS scope boundary and how to manage data as it crosses this boundary during transfer in and out of the IRC.

 IRC Information Security Communication Procedure

 This document sets the procedure for formal communications regarding information security that relates to elements within the scope of the IRC ISMS.
 The purpose is to ensure that relevant issues of information security are communicated to relevant individuals with clarity and consistency.
 This ensures that people have the necessary knowledge to carry out their responsibilities for information security.